-As shown in Figure 2, the TVC is the yellow assembly mounted inside of the rectangular vehicle.
-The red mounting brackets of the vehicle are screwed into the blue load cells.
-The load cells are bolted to the green mounting plate, which connects the vehicle assembly to the black test stand.
-As shown in Figure 2 the avionics are bolted to the mounting plate, which makes the electronics accessible during testing.
+As shown in Figure 2, the TVC is the white-colored assembly mounted inside of the rectangular vehicle tube.
+The mounting brackets of the vehicle are screwed into the load cells.
+The load cells are bolted to the mounting plate, which connects the vehicle assembly to the test stand.
+The avionics electronics can be seen on the left side of Figure 2.
+The avionics are mounted to a 3D printed tray which is mounted to the top of the mounting plate.